How to Hire Great Engineers in the Age of LLMs

 • Seasoned Professionals: Nearly half of all software developers in the region have three or more years of professional experience.

-• Deep Framework Knowledge: When you look at specific technologies like React, about 51% of developers have at least three years of hands on experience with that framework alone.
+• Deep Framework Knowledge: When looking at specific technologies like React, about 51% of developers have at least three years of hands on experience with that framework alone.

-• Senior Front End Focus: The demand for experienced front end engineers is high, and Latin America delivers.
-Roughly 80% of remote U.S. front end job postings are for mid or senior level roles, and the region’s talent pool reflects this seniority.
+• Senior Front End Focus: Roughly 80% of remote U.S. front end job postings are for mid or senior level roles, and the region's talent pool reflects this seniority.

-• Emphasis on AI and Machine Learning: With the global AI boom, educational institutions and corporate training programs across Latin America are heavily emphasizing AI and machine learning.
-Countries like Brazil and Argentina are producing a new wave of talent with skills in data science, natural language processing, and AI model development.
+• Emphasis on AI and Machine Learning: Educational institutions and corporate training programs across Latin America are heavily investing in AI and ML.
+Countries like Brazil and Argentina are producing talent with skills in data science, natural language processing, and AI model development.
+Companies looking to build AI engineering teams find the region increasingly competitive.

 Developer Roles and Education